 Our research activities take place in two beautiful places: Uppsala (Sweden) and the island of Crete (Greece).
 In Uppsala, you can find us at Uppsala BioCentrum here, in the Department of Plant Biology, Swedish University of Agricultural Sciences (SLU).
 In Crete, at the University of Crete (UoC ), in the Department of Biology and at the Foundation of Research and Technology (FORTH here), in the Institute of Molecular Biology and Biotechnology (IMBB).
 We are also part of the Linnean Centre for Plant Biology in Uppsala, which fosters excellent research by providing an arena for cross-disciplinary contacts and the development of ground-breaking research!

-Our work is funded by the Swedish Research Council VR, FORMAS, Carl Tryggers Foundation, Wallenberg Foundation, SLU, IMBB and UoC.
+Our work is funded by the EU, Swedish Research Council VR, FORMAS, Carl Tryggers Foundation, Wallenberg Foundation, SLU, IMBB and UoC.
 We work in the frame of the EU action COST proteostasis network BM1307.
 More on our funding and projects here.